 Do not apply more than 6 months before your course start date as your application will be refused and the visa application fee will not be refunded

 You would normally apply from your country of official residence.

 For most people, this will also be the country of their nationality.

 If you are a Low Risk Nationality you do NOT need to submit/upload evidence of financial documents, academic qualifications or an English language certificate.
-However, you should still prepare them as the UKVI might make spot checks and reserve the right to request this information.
+However, you should still prepare these documents as the UKVI might make spot checks and reserve the right to request this information.

-CAS (to be obtained from either Admissions or Immigration Service) - you are not required to submit a hard copy CAS but if asked by a Visa Application Centre, a print-out of the email from the University which contains your CAS number should suffice
+CAS (to be obtained from either Admissions if you joining a new course at Warwick or the Immigration Service if you are applying for further leave to complete a course you have already started) - you are not required to submit a hard copy of your CAS but if asked by a Visa Application Centre, a print-out of the email from the University which contains your CAS number should suffice

 Passport(s) - Current passport.
-There is no requirement on how long your passport must be valid for but your passport must have at least 1 full blank page (front and back).
-Previous passports which contain a UK visa or entry stamp are required only if you are asked.
+There is no requirement as to how long your passport must be valid for but it must have at least 1 full blank page (front and back).
+Previous passports which contain a UK visa or entry stamp are required only if asked.

 Financial evidence: confirming you have the required funds for course fees and maintenance.

 Your academic qualification: If you are going to study a degree level or above course you do not need provide evidence of your academic qualifications with your visa application.
 If you are studying below degree level and have an IB (International Baccalaureate) or have taken A levels in the current academic year (where official award certificates are not released until October/November), it is acceptable to submit a print-out from the online checking service of the awarding body (The University of Warwick will always confirm on your CAS that results stated on a CAS are verified via UCAS).
 The print-out of results from the online checking service must show your name, the title of the award, the date of the award and the name of the awarding body.